cerebro-data/external-docs/Install.md

 ```

 **CEREBRO_DB_NAME**
-This is the DB name inside the CEREBRO_RDS_DB that the DeploymentManager will use.
+This is the DB name inside the CEREBRO_DB_URL that the DeploymentManager will use.
 If this RDS instance is only backing a single DeploymentManager install, this does
 not need to be set.
 Otherwise, each install can have a different database.
 This does
 not need to be pre-created.